-1/12/21 OUR COURT CASE: As you might remember, on July 10, 2019, the Washington State Growth Management Hearings Board invalidated the City of Olympia's Missing Middle housing ordinance.
+1/12/21 Our Legal Appeal: As you might remember, on July 10, 2019, the Washington State Growth Management Hearings Board invalidated the City of Olympia's Missing Middle housing ordinance.
 See the decision here.
 The Board ruled that the City had a grossly- inadequate SEPA, and that Missing Middle didn't follow Olympia's Comprehensive Plan.
 Since July 2019, no MM housing has been permitted.

 Meanwhile, the GMHB directed the City to remedy the problems with MM, requiring a complete SEPA and some modifications that would prevent over-limit housing unit density, parking problems, and other environmental impacts.
 The City has done nothing to comply with these directives

 In December 2020, the City decided to challenge this invalidation decision in Superior Court.
-The court date is February 2, 2021 at 9:30 AM, and will probably be broadcast via ZOOM.
+The court date will be sometime in March (TBA) \and will probably be broadcast via ZOOM.
 Links to this trial will be provided as soon as we know them.
 OSD&LN's lawyers, Bricklin Newman LLP, have already submitted a response to the City's appeal.
 We feel the City doesn't have a leg to stand on, and will be referred back to the GMHB.

 Quite a few people in Olympia have stepped up and donated to cover OSD&LN's legal fees.
 If you believe the City should not be able to routinely issue a DNS (Determination of Non-Significance, no SEPA evaluation necessary) for all future developments, and should not just ignore development rules in the Comprehensive Plan, you might also want to donate to our cause.
 If so, contact email@example.com.